Sorry, you need to enable JavaScript to visit this website.

 School community service

 The Concept for Global Responsibility Education combines global responsibility education with social responsibility in the frame of the school community service.
 [Act CXC of 2011 on National Public Education (2011. évi CXC. törvény a nemzeti köznevelésről)] The Concept emphasises education for global responsibility in all high schools and fits into a complex, carefully thought-out active national education programme.
 This is the purpose of serving the school community service.
 According to the Concept, the experience gained here can be used by students in later stages of their lives.
-[Concept for Global Responsibility Education (Koncepció a globális felelősségvállalásra nevelésről)] (See more information below on the school community service.)
+[Concept for Global Responsibility Education (Koncepció a globális felelősségvállalásra nevelésről)] (See more information on the school community service below.)

 Support for educators - teacher's training

-The Government Decree No. 277/1997 (II.22) (277/1997.
-(II.
-22.)
-Korm. rendelet a pedagógus továbbképzésről) regulates the conditions for the establishment of teacher training programmes in Hungary.
+The Government Decree No. 419/2024.
+(XII.23) [419/2024.
+(XII.
+23.)
+Korm. rendelet] regulates the conditions for the establishment of teacher training programmes in Hungary.

-Furthermore, several lesson plans and teaching materials are available online, developed by various public and non-public actors, such as:
+Several lesson plans and teaching materials are available online, developed by various public and non-public actors, such as:

 Main programmes or actions aimed at supporting young people to learn about global issues 'by doing'